Ampeak Energy: History

 The company was originally founded as Atlantis Energy Limited in Brisbane, Australia.
 In 2005, the company established a base in Singapore, where the company remains registered, however the head office was moved to Edinburgh in 2014.

 The company acquired the MeyGen project in November 2013, described as Europe's largest tidal power project, located in the Pentland Firth, north of the Scottish mainland.

 In February 2014, Atlantis became the world's first tidal energy company to float on the London Stock Exchange's AIM sub-market and commenced construction on MeyGen.
 On 20 February 2017, the company announced that it had completed the phase 1a of the Meygen project.
 This phase included the design, manufacture and deployment of four 1.5 MW turbines.
 The project received £1.5 million Scottish Government grant in 2020.

 A number of strategic investments and acquisitions occurred in late 2015 and throughout 2016.
-SAE acquired the tidal turbine developer Marine Current Turbines from Siemens, including the SeaGen turbine in Strangford Lough, and a portfolio of six project sites.
+Atlantis acquired the tidal turbine developer Marine Current Turbines from Siemens, including the SeaGen turbine in Strangford Lough, and a portfolio of six project sites.
 SAE also acquired two other projects from ScottishPower Renewables, the 100 MW Ness of Duncansby site in the Pentland Firth to the east of the MeyGen project, and a 10 MW project in the Sound of Islay.
 In 2016 the company decided to focus on the most developed sites, so returned the agreement for lease for two potential projects to the Crown Estate, one at Kylerhea between Skye and the Scottish mainland and one at Anglesey Skeries, North Wales.

 In 2017, GFG Alliance acquired 49.99% stake in the company in return of the coal-fired Uskmouth power station, which was to be converted to a 220 MW waste-to-energy plant.
-Consequently, Atlantis Resources was renamed SIMEC Atlantis Energy.
+Consequently, Atlantis Resources was renamed SIMEC Atlantis Energy (SAE).
 In early 2021 the planning was called-in by the Welsh Government for the development of Uskmouth power station, putting the project in doubt.
 The project was abandoned in April 2022.